develodesign/vsf-payment-paypal/README.md

 extensionList.push(require('@vue-storefront/extension-payment-paypal/index.js'))
 ```

-For detect the extension of `@vue-storefront/extension-payment-paypal` by lerna, evaluate the `yarn` command from console:
+For detect the `@vue-storefront/extension-payment-paypal` by lerna, evaluate the `yarn` command from console:
 ```js
 $ yarn
 ```